HOW CAN WE HELP YOU? Call 1-800-TRY-CHOP

 Stay up to date with the latest internal news about the Office of Technology Transfer.

 Technology Transfer Process Overview

-Based on the assessment, which is presented to the licensing group for feedback, the Office of Technology Transfer will determine if a patent application should be filed on an invention.
-Patent applications are drafted and filed by outside patent counsel with input from the inventors.
-The process of patent prosecution costs thousands of dollars and takes several years, which is why it is important to assess a potential return on this investment before filing.
-In some cases, IP, including software, can be protected through other means such as copyrights.
+Based upon the assessment, the Office of Technology Transfer will determine if a patent application should be filed on an invention.
+Patent applications cost thousands of dollars to file, prosecute, and maintain, and can survive for 20 years, which is why it is important to assess the potential return on such investment before filing.
+In some cases, certain IP, such as software, can be protected through other means such as copyright.

-When an invention is licensed to a third party, whether it is an existing company or a new startup company, a license agreement will grant the rights to commercialize the invention and specify terms, conditions, and royalties due to CHOP for the grant of those rights.
-For example, the third party may have the exclusive or non-exclusive right to commercialize the invention.
-The license negotiation process is often lengthy with a back and forth that can take several months.
-If successful, the license agreement is executed, and forms the basis for a partnership to bring the invention to the market for public benefit.
+A license agreement will grant the rights to develop and commercialize the invention and specify terms, conditions, and royalties due to CHOP for the grant of those rights.
+The license negotiation process can take several months.
+Once the license agreement is finalized, it provides the basis for bringing the invention to market for public benefit.

 After the license agreement, the Office of Technology Transfer follows up to ensure that the company is meeting its obligations under the license agreement, such as development milestones, reports, and payments.
 All income from the license agreement is distributed per CHOP’s Patent Policy to the inventors, their laboratories, departments, and the Research Institute to fund research and education.